darrenldl/ocaml-SeqBox/README.md

     - Available through OPAM - opam install osbx

 ## License
+The following files directly from [libcrc](https://github.com/lammertb/libcrc) are under the MIT License(see license text in each of the code files)
+  - libcrc\_crcccitt/crcccitt.c
+  - libcrc\_crcccitt/checksum.h

-The following files directly from libcrc(with slight modification) are under the same MIT license used by libcrc
+The following files translated from libcrc source code are under the same MIT License as used by libcrc and as stated in libcrc source code, the license text of the crcccitt.c is copied over to src/crcccitt.ml as well
-  - crcccitt.c
+  - src/crcccitt.ml
-  - checksum.h
+  - src/crcccitt.mli

 All remaining files are distributed under the 3-Clause BSD license as stated in the LICENSE file